DataDog/datadog-cloudfoundry-buildpack/README.md

 ```

 ### DogStatsD Away!

 You're all set up to use DogStatsD.
 Import the relevant library and start sending data!
-To learn more, [check our our documentation](https://docs.datadoghq.com/guides/DogStatsD/).
+To learn more, [check the Datadog DogStastD documentation](https://docs.datadoghq.com/guides/DogStatsD/).
 Additionally, there is [a list of DogStatsD libraries](https://docs.datadoghq.com/libraries/) you can check out to find one that's compatible with your application.

-Note: On Windows .NET applications you can add the Dogstatsd-CSharp client to your project's dependencies to submit custom metrics from your application.
-This requires publishing the application (to include the dogstatsd client dependency) and passing the published folder in your app manifest.
+**Note**: On Windows .NET applications you can add the [Dogstatsd-CSharp client](https://github.com/DataDog/dogstatsd-csharp-client) to your project's dependencies to submit custom metrics from your application.
+This requires publishing the application (to include the DogStatsD client dependency) and passing the published folder in your application manifest.

 ## Docker